It was starting to seem like summer would never end, Tuesday a storm

 from the east.
 Whatever way you choose can

-be challenging and impossible if the rivers are high, chances are if you come
+be challenging or impossible if the rivers are high, chances are if you come

 to the first river crossing and it’s too high for a safe crossing then the